Chronicles of an Aeronaut (VR + Oil Painting) - 2021

 Exploring the landscapes of Mountains, Cliffs and Dunes, Craters, Islands and Canyons with various skyboxes (4 AM, 5 AM, 4 PM and 5 PM) with various perspectives (straight view, over cloud view, aerial view, birds eye view, and butterfly view).

 Phase 1 begins with a VR world and ends with an equirectangular image.
 Equirectangular projection is a term that refers to the default output format of a 360 panorama image.
 Traditionally equirectangular images are plugged into a third party that enables you to view the image in 360.
 With this series I was more intrigued with using the 360 format without the plug in.
 This creates a paradoxical image that is both flat, and has a 360 degree view.
 The curvature in the horizon line creates the illusion of infinity, where the non linear perspective distorts the experience of viewing this image, making it difficult to know where the earth ends and where the sky begins.
 VR is used as a tool to create compositions that play with perspective, scale, depth and vanishing point.

 The Final 3 Chosen Renders

 The second phase is using oil painting to paint the virtual compositions, mimicking their sense of infinite perspective and perceptual depth.
-Inspired by the sketches and travels of meteorologist, aeronaut and astronomer, James Glaisher, a surreal and fantasized virtual environment is created in Houdini/Unity.
-This environment will enter our physical world in the form of a painting.
 Virtual reality is chosen as the first medium, not to produce the final result but as a tool in the production pipeline.
-Using the translucency and delicacy of oil paints, the sensation of infinite depth will be translated to the painting through layers of paint.
+Using the translucency and delicacy of oil paints, the sensation of infinite depth in VR will be translated to the real world through layers of paint.
 The final three paintings are a work in progress.